 Raising children while working is a common issue for many parents in Miami and across the United States.
 Many parents will entrust their children to babysitters or childcare programs that they believe have their child’s best interests at heart.
 Unfortunately, some childcare workers may attempt to take advantage of a child that is left in their care.
 If your child was a victim of molestation by their babysitter, you should consult with an experienced Miami attorney for victims of molestation.

-The Law Offices of Prosper Shaked recognize how the molestation of a child can shake a family, and we are here for you in your time of need.
-To schedule a free legal consultation to discuss your legal situation, contact The Law Offices of Prosper Shaked at (305) 690-0244.
+Prosper Shaked Accident Injury Attorneys PA recognize how the molestation of a child can shake a family, and we are here for you in your time of need.
+To schedule a free legal consultation to discuss your legal situation, contact Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676.
 The firm can also be contacted online.

 Florida Molestation Laws